Rybenko-Pasha/javascript30/README.md

 # Practice of vanila JavaScript with js30

-This is my repository of my work from the video course javascript30
+This is repository of my work from the video course javascript30

 ## List